Corecii/roblox-screenshot/README.md

  * `screenshot-desktop` does this because it uses some changes I made to add `png` support.
  * `tough-cookie` and `winreg` do this because I was having issues with their npm packages, but the versions on github do not have the issues.

+### HTTP API doesn't do validation

+ Since roblox-screenshot is meant to be used from the Lua module, the Lua module does all of the validation.
+The Node HTTP API doesn't do any validation and will just error if used incorrectly.
+The main exception to this is that file names are sanitized, so it's not possible to create or delete files outside of `screenshots` and `previews` using roblox-screenshot.

+### `roblox-screenshot` does not check what is using it

+ Any program on the computer can use roblox-screenshot to take screenshots, and roblox-screenshot might be open to other computer on the local network or the internet if you have a public IP and no firewall.
+This is not a major issue because:

+ * Any program that can use roblox-screenshot to take screenshots could do so itself.
+Any program that can use roblox-screenshot to make many files/folders for malicious purposes could do so itself much faster than it could by using roblox-screenshot.
+ * It's highly unlikely for anyone to target roblox-screenshot from other computer.
+ * roblox-screenshot does not release any useful information in its API results.
+It does not serve up images of screenshots, it does not allow modifying files outside of its `screenshots` or `previews` directories, and it does not allow writing or reading arbitrary data.

+ These issues can be solved with some sort of key authentication where the user has to grant programs and processes the ability to use roblox-screenshot.
+This is a nice long-term goal, and will fit best if roblox-screenshot ever has a better user-facing UI using something like Electron.

+ As it is, the risks are not great enough to focus significant time on this.

+---

+## TODO

+* Utility API for creating pseudo-particles that stay static between masked screenshots
+* Find a background object that is unaffected by fog
+* API to get existing spritesheet info saved in json files
+* API to get directory contents
+* Support `directory` arguments in `Preview` and `Unpreview` endpoints
+* Add key authentication